frostehhh/obsidian-software-engineering/Course Notes/Github - donnemartin system-design-primer/Main.md

 # Availability vs consistency
-In a distributed computer system, you can only support two of the following guarantees:
+In a distributed computer system, you can only support two of the following guarantees.
+This is known as the CAP Theorem:

 - **Consistency** - Every read receives the most recent write or an error
 - **Availability** - Every request receives a response, without guarantee that it contains the most recent version of the information